pypa/packaging.python.org/source/specifications/simple-repository-api.rst

 * Files may be marked as :ref:`yanked <simple-repository-api-yanked>`.

-* The file's :ref:`Core Metadata <core-metadata>` must be provided if its existence is indicated.
+* The file's :ref:`Core Metadata <core-metadata>` must be provided if its existence is indicated (by one of the representation-specific mechanisms described below).
 In addition, the file must contain this metadata which will not be modified when the distribution is processed and/or installed.

   The metadata must be accessed at the same URL as the file but with ``.metadata`` appended.
 For example, the file at